Tamizh Padam 2: Soundtrack

-PETA - Used in the song "Naan Yaarumilla" indirectly mocking film actors' apathy towards social issues.

-Redmi Smartphones - Used as a bomb to kill Shiva's wife Priya.
-This is a parody of the notoriety of some exploding Redmi smartphones.

-Thanthi TV - This channel is parodied here as "Thabaal TV".

-Soundtrack

-Naan Yaarumilla - This song parodies dialogues and real-life statements uttered by film actors while also mocks real-life issues such as methane and PETA.

-Vaa Vaa Kaama - This song parodies item songs in police oriented films where dancer sings eulogizing the film's protagonist and his achievements.

-Kalavaram - The song parodies romantic duets in Tamil cinema.

-Ulagam Athira -This song and the scene parodies song "Veriyera" and climax scene from Vivegam (2017).

-Phoenix Paravai - The song's tune is a parody of the song "Pazham Neeyappa" from Thiruvilaiyadal (1965).

-Evada Unna Paatha - This song parodies love failure songs in Tamil cinema, here the genders are reversed.

 Release and reception

 Tamil Nadu theatrical rights of the film were sold for ₹3.5 crore.
-The satellite rights of the film were sold to STAR Vijay.

 Sify wrote "On the whole, Tamizh Padam 2 is fun unlimited. [..]
 Sometimes, a good laugh is all you need to make your day."
-Behindwoods wrote "Combining the emotions and famed moments of many films and personalities in the same scene was noteworthy.
-Amudhan and his team have put to use, all these combinations to bring out a full-fledged entertainer."
 Cinema Express wrote "While the film's willingness to let nobody off the hook is truly refreshing, the comedy doesn't work nearly as often as it should".
 Times of India wrote "First things first — Tamizh Padam 2 offers what's expected from it.
 With a slew of spoof scenes taking potshots at umpteen number of Tamil movies, the unique attempt works this time, too."
 Hindustan Times wrote "While the film is a laugh riot, it lacks the freshness Tamizh Padam had.
 It works as a sequel because the films and themes they have picked are relatable.
 However, lack of freshness can reduce this franchise to a formula too."

 Box office

 The film collected ₹4.2 crore in first day, ₹2.8 crore in second day and ₹10 crore in third day bringing the weekend total to ₹17 crore.
 The film collected ₹1.51 crore in Chennai in three days.